magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39605-redis-cache-ttl-expiration date-has-wrong-value.md

 ## Issue

-Redis cache TTL (expiration date) has a wrong value.
+The redis cache TTL (expiration date) has a wrong value.

 <ins>Steps to reproduce</ins>:

-In order to test the fix, flush cache and open a configurable product on storefront.
-Then open a terminal (console) and:
+In order to test the fix, flush cache and open a configurable product on the storefront.
+Then open a terminal (console) and follow the steps below:

-1. Run `redis-cli`.
+1. Run the command: `redis-cli`.
-1. Run KEYS "*PRICE" (there should be only one key in the result. e.g zc:ti:e54_PRICE).
+1. Run KEYS "*PRICE" (there should be only one key in the result, for example, zc:ti:e54_PRICE).
 Copy the key.
-1. Run SMEMBERS followed with the key from the previous step (e.g SMEMBERS zc:ti:e54_PRICE).
-Copy any key from the result (e.g e54_4E67B390D5C28FC7C3D9BB0D37AB3F7B5E576421)
+1. Run SMEMBERS followed by the key from the previous step (for example, SMEMBERS zc:ti:e54_PRICE).
+Copy any key from the result (for example, e54_4E67B390D5C28FC7C3D9BB0D37AB3F7B5E576421).
-1. Run KEYS "*<key>" with the key name from the previous step to get the full key name (e.g. KEYS "*e54_4E67B390D5C28FC7C3D9BB0D37AB3F7B5E576421").
-There should be only one key in the result (e.g zc:k:e54_4E67B390D5C28FC7C3D9BB0D37AB3F7B5E576421).
+1. Run KEYS "*<key>" with the key name from the previous step to get the full key name (for example, KEYS "*e54_4E67B390D5C28FC7C3D9BB0D37AB3F7B5E576421").
+There should be only one key in the result (for example,  zc:k:e54_4E67B390D5C28FC7C3D9BB0D37AB3F7B5E576421).
 As you may notice, the full key name is simply the key name with prefix "zc:k:".
 Now copy the full key name.
-1. Run HGETALL followed with the full key name from Step 4 to check the value.
+1. Run HGETALL followed by the full key name from Step 4 to check the value.
 The value should contain a serialized data of associated products of related configurable product.
-1. Run TTL followed with the full key name from Step 4 to check whether the key has an expiration.
-The result should be different from `-1` and `-2` and should be approximatively 2592000 (30 days.
-Although the expiration set in the code is 1 year, the Redis library used in Adobe Commerce has a hard max expiration limit of 2592000s).
+1. Run TTL followed by the full key name from Step 4 to check whether the key has an expiration.
+The result should be different from **-1** and **-2** and should be approximately 2592000 (30 days).
+Although the expiration set in the code is one year, the redis library used in Adobe Commerce has a hard max expiration limit of 2592000s.

 <ins>Expected results</ins>: